-Photography Photography enables us to tell a broad range of stories about the many and varied audiences, entities, and activities across ACU.
+Photography Photography enables us to tell a broad range of stories about the many and varied different entities and activities across ACU.
 Our three tiers of photography are: hero, community, and supporting.
 Each tier has been specifically developed with a purpose and objective in mind.
-HERO PHOTOGRAPHY Hero photography is about impact, and works best for the University's high-profile touchpoints, such as publication covers and marketing campaigns.
+HERO PHOTOGRAPHY Hero photography is about impact, and works best for the University's highprofile touchpoints, such as publication covers and marketing campaigns.
 It delivers bold, courageous, and engaging creative to achieve the necessary cut-through and call to action that our advertising needs to provide.
 It is used sparingly and only where appropriate, but to great effect.
 It is symbolic of our call to engage with empathy - see the world through the eyes of others - by inviting viewers to do just that.
 COMMUNITY PHOTOGRAPHY Community photography is a reflection of who we are at our core: a community of staff, students, and partners who are dedicated to making a positive difference in society, as well as in the lives of the individuals with whom we interact.
 This creative more overtly demonstrates how we are empathetically impacting the lives of those around us, and is intended to flavour all of our communications.
-SUPPORTING PHOTOGRAPHY Supporting photography captures both the innate and intimate aspects of our organisation's multifaceted day-to-day life: from the social interactions that occur all over our campuses and facilities, to our collection of religious art.
+SUPPORTING PHOTOGRAPHY Supporting photography captures both the innate and intimate aspects of our organisation's multifaceted day-today life: from the social interactions that occur all over our campuses and facilities, to our collection of religious art.
 It is generally used in a supporting role, such as split imagery or on the inside of communications.

 Hero photography Hero photography gives tangible form to our creative platform of Different Perspectives = A Different World.
 It invites viewers to see the world through the eyes of others - to empathise - which is the heart of our brand proposition.
 Expressed predominantly using two juxtaposed images, it enables us to tell rich stories about what it is to take on a different perspective and how that can inform our world view.
-Used to communicate overarching brand themes, disciplines or the varied aspects of our complex organisation, there are five categories of hero photography: objects, portraits, different perspective portraits, first-person perspectives, and campus architecture.
+Used to communicate overarching brand themes, disciplines or the varied aspects of our complex organisation, there are five categories of hero photography: objects, different perspective scenes, portraits, different perspective portraits and first-person perspectives.

-Hero photography Objects Appearing as two images juxtaposed, object imagery allows one perspective to be informed by a completely different perspective, highlighting commonality in our shared differences.
-Impactful in the arresting nature of the imagery, and empathetic in their shared form, object imagery enables us to tell rich stories about our overarching themes, our research, and our disciplines.
-Begin by conceptualising your images.
-What objects will both tell the story of different perspectives and share a similar form, allowing them to be juxtaposed with relative ease?
-When searching for imagery it may help to have two search windows open at the same time so you can quickly refer to how images may work together.
-TALENT Talent should either be incidental or not used.

-LOCATION Object imagery should convey authenticity by appearing within context.
-Contoured objects or objects shot in a studio environment do not convey the credibility or gravity of our message.
-COMPOSITION When searching for object imagery to juxtapose, it is imperative to plan your composition first.
+Hero photography Objects Appearing as two images juxtaposed, different perspective scenes imagery allows one perspective to be informed by a completely different perspective, highlighting commonality in our shared differences.
+Similar to object images, different perspectives scenes enables us to tell rich stories about our overarching themes, our research, and our disciplines.
+The two juxtaposed images share a common form but the wider view means the juxtaposed object is smaller allowing us to tell a more human story by including faces in the imagery.
+TALENT Talent should represent different ages as well as different ethnicities.
+LOCATION Photography should be shot in outdoor locations ranging from urban to rural, capturing a range of climates.
+COMPOSITION When searching for different perspective scenes imagery to juxtapose, it is imperative to plan your composition first.
 Start by considering what will appear at the top or left and what will appear at the bottom or right of the composition.
-To ensure the object is divided in the middle of the layout, the image that appears at the top or left will require extended image above or to the left of the object.
-Conversely, the image that appears at the bottom or right will required extended image below or to the right of the object.
+The object to be divided does not need to appear directly in the centre of the layout it can be centred anywhere along the juxtaposition line.
 FOCUS A sharper focus may help maintain the shared form when images are juxtaposed.
-POST-PRODUCTION Images may be digitally extended to ensure the object appears in the middle of the layout.
-Ensure realism is maintained.
+POST PRODUCTION Imagery should have a slightly warm feel.

 ISSUE RELATED